 A hallucination can make you hear or see things that aren’t there.
 There are many reasons as to why a person can hallucinate, but there are some causes that actually tend to affect the elderly.
 When some symptoms are recognized, it is always important to get help so as to ease or eliminate the hallucinations altogether.

 These include depression, schizophrenia, and bipolar disorder.
-After psychiatric disorders are ruled out, it is important to investigate if there are any causes of hallucinations in the elderly.
+After doctors dismiss psychiatric disorders, they should explore other causes of hallucinations in the elderly.

-⇒ Alzheimer’s or dementia: hallucinations serve as some of the very first signs of the two diseases.
-It is important to investigate this further if an elderly person starts hallucinating.
+⇒ Alzheimer’s or dementia: hallucinations act as early signs of these diseases.
+Doctors should check further if an elderly person starts hallucinating.

 ⇒ Charles Bonnet Syndrome: this is a condition that leads to visual hallucinations, especially in elderly persons that have severe or partial blindness.